JunSayke/JunSayke/README.md

 Don't just copy, understand it.

-Learn various algorithms (Data Structure and Algorithms)
+Learn various algorithms (Data Structure and Algorithms).

-Know what you have to know
+Know what you have to know.

-You don't need to learn everthing
+You don't need to learn everthing.

 Try doing some leetcode or hackerank etc.